 San Francisco City Hall Wedding Photographer

 Thank you for viewing our San Francisco City Hall wedding photography website.
 We are one of the most experienced wedding photographers at SF City Hall with over 1000 weddings creatively photographed.
 The history, beauty and elegance of this affordable destination venue attracts couples from all over the world and we are honored to be a part of this!
 Michael Dubnoff teams up with Toni Bailey to provide you with over 30 years of combined professional wedding photography experience.
 Together we will take you to all of the great spots in the building.
 We also know the best time of the day to create your romantic pictures at each location.
 This knowledge will help keep you in less crowded areas and ensures the best natural light.
-To check our availability for your city hall marriage date, please click the contact link above and make a reservation.
+To review our availability for your city hall marriage date, please click the contact link above and make a reservation.
 We want to be your San Francisco City Hall wedding photographer!

 Beautiful Wedding Photography at the Best SF Venue